 Online Vintage Consignment Shopping Tips

 Before you make a purchase, browse multiple online vintage stores to get a feel for what types of clothes and accessories are offered, who has the best prices and selection, what stores are the most credible and which shops offer the pieces most in line with your personal style.
 Getting your feet wet will help you make a wiser choice when it comes time to type in that credit card number.
-Some good online vintage shops to check out are Goodwill , ebay, Fashion Dig, The Snob, and Vintage Trends.
+Some good online vintage shops to check out are Goodwill , ebay.

 Do Your Homework

 Make sure that vintage dress is actually vintage, and that those shoes don’t merely appear retro.
 Many online stores sell knock off items for the price of a vintage product.
 Most of the time, information on the vintage store and the product you are researching is very easy to find.
 You always need to be smart when shopping online, and with vintage shops, there’s no exception.